Kauhajoki: Demographics

 Kauhajoki has the highest proportion of Finnish Kale in Finland, with an estimated 5% of the population being Finnish Kale.
 The town is linguistically homogenous, with 97% speaking Finnish.
 Kauhajoki has the highest proportion of Hungarians in Finland, with 0.6% of the population speaking Hungarian.

 Culture

 Food

 In the 1980s, the traditional parish dished of Kauhajoki was named sinsalla (a local name of rosolli) and charred Baltic herrings.

 Sports

 Today sports in Kauhajoki is mostly famous for the basketball team Karhu Basket.
 Karhu Basket has been the most successful team in Finland for years winning the national league in 2018, 2019 and 2022.
-On year 2021 Karhu Basket was second and year 2020 the season was interrupted because of the Covid-19 pandemic.
-On season 2022 – 23 Karhu Basket plays also in the FIBA Europe Cup.
+In the season 2020-21 Karhu Basket was second and in the season 2019-20 the season was interrupted because of the Covid-19 pandemic.
 The home venue of Karhu Basket is the IKH Areena.
-IKH Areena can hold 3600 customers, which is more than a quarter of the inhabitants of Kauhajoki.
+IKH Areena can hold 3500 spectators, which is more than a quarter of the inhabitants of Kauhajoki.

 Some internationally successful Kauhajokian sports figures include: